railsuser2014/openobject-doc-book-en/3/3_7/accounting_workflow.rst

 * Invoice 184: 70.

-If you receive a payment of 120, Open ERP will delay reconciliation because there's a choice of invoices to pay.
+If you receive a payment of 120, Open ERP will delay reconciliation because there is a choice of invoices to pay.
 It could either reconcile the payment against invoices 145 and 184 or against invoice 167.

-You can cancel an invoice if the :guilabel:`Allow Cancelling Entries` function has been activated in the journal and the entries haven't yet been reconciled.
+You can cancel an invoice if the :guilabel:`Allow Cancelling Entries` function has been activated in the journal and the entries have not yet been reconciled.
 You could then move it from \ ``Canceled``\  , through the \ ``Draft``\   state to modify it and regenerate it.

 .. tip:: Treatment in Lots